Regional Students Crack the Quantum Code at Tech Camp

-We run a range of events and programs for high school students and recent school-leavers to learn all about quantum.
+We run a range of events and programs for high school students, recent school-leavers and teachers.

 Discover how your subject choices can open doors to one of the world’s fastest-growing fields — quantum science and technology.